KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | **📡** | Resonance Scan         | Structural harmonic scan for assessing current field state and layer position |
 | **⟜** | Synectic               | Transphasic motion; cross-ontological gateway or moment of unexpected harmonic synthesis |

-> **Note on ⟜:** This glyph is shared with the Structural Metaphysics symbol key, where it carries the same definition.
+> **Codex Note:** This glyph is shared with the Structural Metaphysics symbol key, where it carries the same definition.
 It is native to both disciplines.

-> **Note on 📡:** In the Structural Metaphysics symbol key, 📡 also denotes the Resonance Scan at eschatonic scale — the structural harmonic evaluation at the end of a universal cycle.
+> **Structural Note:** In the Structural Metaphysics symbol key, 📡 also denotes the Resonance Scan at eschatonic scale — the structural harmonic evaluation at the end of a universal cycle.
 The practice-scale and cosmological-scale functions are the same principle at different magnitudes.

 ---
 ## 5. Motion & Relational Operators